Shenia/MOOC-Student-Progress-Dashboard/README.txt

 Supervisor: Sanam Shirazi
 Student: Yan Shao (Shenia) Tung
 Date: August 27, 2019

+For details of this project, please see Final Documentation.pdf
 *************************************************************************************************************
 For use with existing xls files, the programs requires the following software:
 Python 3